MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: Multiple Choice Learning

 \section{Multiple Choice Learning}

 We present the main idea of MCL~\cite{guzman2012multiple} and its extensions briefly.
-Given a training dataset with $N$ samples, $\mathcal{D}= \{ (\x_i, y_i) \}^N_{i=1}$, $M$ models, $\{ f_m \}^M_{m=1}$ and a task-specific loss function, $\ell(\cdot, \cdot)$, MCL minimizes the following oracle loss:
+Given a training dataset with $N$ samples, $\mathcal{D}= \{ (\x_i, y_i) \}^N_{i=1}$, $M$ models, $\{ f_m \}^M_{m=1}$, and a task-specific loss function, $\ell(\cdot, \cdot)$, MCL minimizes the following oracle loss:

 In other words, only the model with the smallest error out of $M$ candidates is selected for each example.
-This optimization process makes each model $f_m$ become an expert for a subset of $\mathcal{D}$, thus leads to forming a natural cluster in $\mathcal{D}$.
+This optimization process makes each model $f_m(\cdot)$ become an expert for a subset of $\mathcal{D}$, thus leads to forming a natural cluster in $\mathcal{D}$.

-A weakness of MCL is the possible mistakes caused by the overconfidence issues.
-If non-specialized models make wrong predictions with high confidences in the score aggregation process, the average scores are misleading and the ensemble model may result in poor quality outputs.
-To alleviate the limitation, Confident Multiple Choice Learning (CMCL)~\cite{lee2017confident} adopts a confident oracle loss that enforces the predictions of a non-specialized model to be uniformly distributed using KL divergence, denoted by $D_\text{KL}$.
-Assuming that $f_m$ predicts the output distribution given data point $x$, \ie, $P_m(y | x)$, the modified loss is modified as
+A weakness of MCL is the possible mistakes caused by overconfidence issues.
+If non-specialized models make wrong predictions with high confidence in the score aggregation process, the average scores are misleading and the ensemble model may result in poor-quality outputs.
+To alleviate this limitation, Confident Multiple Choice Learning (CMCL)~\cite{lee2017confident} adopts a confident oracle loss that enforces the predictions of a non-specialized model to be uniformly distributed using KL divergence, denoted by $D_\text{KL}$.
+Assuming that $f_m(\cdot)$ predicts the output distribution given data point $\x$, \ie, $P_m(y | \x)$, the loss is modified as

 where $\mathcal{U}(y)$ is the uniform distribution and the flag variable $v_{i,m}\in \{0, 1\}$ allows the choices of the specialized models.
 Note that, if $\sum^M_{m=1}v_{i,m}=k$ ($k < M$), each example is assigned to $k$ models.